Iberia Flight 933: Investigation

 The National Transportation Safety Board (NTSB) investigated the accident.
 According to the aircraft's flight data recorder, the descent rate was increasing too rapidly during the approach, the result of a wind shear encounter.
 The investigation found that the captain and the first officer failed to recognize the rate change until the aircraft collided with the ALS piers.
 It was also discovered that the changes in weather had directed their attention away from monitoring the descent rate.
 Eleven months after the accident, the NTSB issued its conclusion on the probable cause of the crash.
 In its accident report the NTSB stated: "The captain did not recognize and may have been unable to recognize, an increased rate of descent in time to arrest it before the aircraft struck the approach light piers.
 The increased rate of descent was induced by an encounter with low-level wind shear at a critical point in the landing approach where he was transitioning from automatic flight control under instrument flight conditions to manual flight control with visual references.
 The captain's ability to detect and arrest the increased rate of descent was adversely affected by a lack of information as to the existence of the wind shear and the marginal visual cues available.
 The minimal DC-10 wheel clearance above the approach lights and the runway threshold afforded by the ILS glide slope made the response time critical and, under the circumstances, produced a situation wherein a pilot's ability to make a safe landing was greatly diminished."

 The DC-10 had eight emergency exits, but after the crash, only four could be operated.
 The number 1 right exit had a fault in the mechanism and could not be opened.
 Due to the weak floor at the end of the aircraft, the floor had become deformed, causing failures in multiple-seat tracks and restraints, and also destroyed the two emergency exits at the back of the aircraft.
 This meant that the passengers in the back had to climb out of the section through the roof that had broken and jump off onto the ground, causing even more injuries.
 Due to the floor disintegrating, rock and mud were thrown into the rear compartment of the aircraft.

 The parts of the floor that had broken apart were between fuselage stations (sections in the aircraft fuselage) 1530 to 1850.
 Compared to American Airlines Flight 96, stations 1801 to 1921 had failed.
-The same floor section had collapsed in both crashes.
+The same floor section had collapsed in both accidents.